mattvie/react-nodejs-101/README.md

 reportWebVitals();
 ```

-Make sure you have the `react-router-dom` dependency installed:
+Make sure you have the `react-router-dom` package installed:

 ```
 npm install react-router-dom -S
 ```

-Add the app routes on `App.js`:
+Add the index page on `App.js`:

 ```javascript
 import './App.css';